- Publication 530 - Introductory Material

 While you own your home, various events may take place that can change the original basis of your home.
 These events can increase or decrease your original basis.
 The result is called adjusted basis.
 See Table 3, on this page, for a list of some of the items that can adjust your basis.

 This table lists examples of some items that generally will increase or decrease your basis in your home.
-It is not intended to be all-inclusive.
+It isn't intended to be all-inclusive.

 |Increases to Basis||Decreases to Basis|